tlmoni/spacedude3/doc/ProjectDocument.md

 Originally we were set on implementing network features into the game.
-But since it would have drastically cut into everything else and could have demanded a total overhaul of the code we had written so far.
-With time contraints in mind, we decided against it.
+But since it would have drastically cut into everything else and could have demanded a total overhaul of the code we had written so far, with time contraints in mind, we decided against network implementation.

+Testing of the game was done by building and locally running the game, this was often done in each project members own branch.
+Our policy was that only running & functioning versions are to pushed unto master.